-Fault tree analysis (FTA) is a graphical tool to explore the causes of system level failures.
-It uses boolean logic to combine a series of lower level events and it is basically a top-down approach to identify the component level failures (basic event) that cause the system level failure (top event) to occur.
-Fault tree analysis consists of two elements “events” and “logic gates” which connect the events to identify the cause of the top undesired event.
+Fault tree analysis (FTA) is a graphical tool used to explore the causes of system-level failures.
+It uses Boolean logic to combine a series of lower-level events.
+It is basically a top-down approach to identify the component-level failures (basic events) that cause the system-level failures (top events).
+Fault tree analysis consists of “events” and “logic gates,” which connect the events to identify the cause of the top undesired event.

-Fault tree analysis is an easier method than the Failure Mode and Effects Analysis (FMEA) as it focuses on all possible system failures of an undesired top event.
-Whereas FMEA conducts analysis to find all possible system failure modes irrespective of their severity.
+Fault tree analysis is easier than the Failure Mode and Effects Analysis (FMEA) as it focuses on all possible system failures of an undesired top event.
+At the same time, FMEA conducts analysis to find all possible system failure modes irrespective of their severity.

 History of Fault Tree Analysis

-Fault tree analysis is a top down approach that was originally developed in Bell laboratories by H Waston and A Mearns for the air force in the year 1962.
-This concept later adopted by Boeing and today it is widely used in aerospace, automobile, chemical, nuclear and software industries especially reliability and safety related events.
+Fault tree analysis is a top-down approach originally developed in Bell laboratories by H Watson and A Mearns for the air force in 1962.
+This concept was later adopted by Boeing, and today, it is widely used in the aerospace, automobile, chemical, nuclear, and software industries, especially for reliability and safety events.

 When Would You Use FTA

-Fault tree analysis can be used to perform for all types of system level risk assessment process.
-The purpose of FTA is to effectively identify cause(s) of system failure and mitigate the risks before it occurs.
-This is an invaluable tool for complex systems that visually displays the logical way of identifying the problem.
-Moreover system efficiency can be attained by this analysis.
-It can be implemented alone or complement to Failure Mode and Effects Analysis (FMEA).
+Fault tree analysis can be used to perform all types of system-level risk assessment processes.
+The purpose of FTA is to effectively identify the cause(s) of system failure and mitigate the risks before it occurs.
+This is an invaluable tool for complex systems that visually displays the logical identification of the problem.
+Moreover, system efficiency can be attained by this analysis.
+It can be implemented alone or complement Failure Mode and Effects Analysis (FMEA).

-Fault tree uses logical gates to perform the analysis.
-There are numerous FTA symbols exists, but these are broadly divided in to two categories, Event symbols and Gate symbols.
+A Fault Tree uses logical gates to perform an analysis.
+There are numerous FTA symbols exist, but these are broadly divided into two categories: Event symbols and Gate symbols.